ippontech/blog-usa/posts/how-to-integrate-aws-connect.md

    - `https://development-url`
    - `http://localhost:4200`

 Log in to your newly created Connect instance using the credentials that you set up above in step three.
-The first time that you log in you will be presented a Dashboard page with a step-by-step tutorial on configuring and tuning your Cloud contact center.
+The first time that you log in you will be presented a Dashboard page with a step-by-step tutorial on how to configure and tune your new Cloud contact center.

-You should now be able to run your application after setting your approved origins.
+You should now be able to run your application after setting the approved origins.
 The image below shows a runnable demo (source available [here](https://gitlab.ippon.fr/jstrickler/aws-connect-demo)).

 ![Local Demo](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2022/05/connect-local-demo.png)